Links checked on 2/04/17.

 - Possible death.

 Chlorella causes the skin to become extra-sensitive to the sun.
 This is known as photosensitivity.
-Some patients with SS will already be extra-sensitive, and overexposure to sunlight or ultraviolet (UV) light can potentially trigger a flare-up (read more here).
-Certain medications used to treat SS, e.g. dapsone and tetracycline antibiotics such as doxycycline and minocycline, can also increase sensitivity.
+Some patients with SS will already be sensitive, and overexposure to sunlight or ultraviolet light can potentially trigger a flare-up (read more here).
+Certain medications used to treat SS, e.g. dapsone, and tetracycline antibiotics such as doxycycline and minocycline, can also increase sensitivity.

 - Those with an allergy to mold: they are much more likely to have an allergic reaction.

 - Those with autoimmune, and possibly autoinflammatory conditions: autoimmune and autoinflammatory conditions are caused by an overactive and not an underactive immune system – an overactive adaptive immune system in autoimmune conditions and an overactive innate immune system in autoinflammatory conditions.
-Chlorella has been proven to ‘boost’ the immune system, i.e. increase immune system activity or make it more active.
+Chlorella has been proven to ‘boost’ the immune system, i.e. make it more active.
 This can cause an overactive immune system to become even more overactive, potentially making autoimmune conditions worse.
-Evidence is needed before we know if chlorella can negatively affect those with autoinflammatory conditions such as Sweet’s syndrome, but as yet, no research has been conducted.
-However, it is important to remember that Sweet’s syndrome can develop secondary to autoimmune conditions, and if this is the case, when the autoimmune condition flares-up the Sweet’s syndrome often does too.
+Evidence is needed before we know if Chlorella can negatively affect people with autoinflammatory conditions such as SS, but as yet, no research has been conducted.
+However, it is important to remember that SS can develop secondary to autoimmune conditions, and if this is the case, when the autoimmune condition flares-up then the SS often does too.

 No, not always.
 Chlorella can interact with or prevent certain medications from working properly.